StrikeForceZero/wom_rs/README.md

 ### [Mock Responses](./test/mocks)
 Contains the mock responses for the tests.
 These are used to test the deserialization of the responses from the API.
 All examples are either from the real API or the examples provided in WOM fantastic API documentation.

+## Special Thanks
+None of this would be possible with out the wonderful team at [Wise Old Man](https://github.com/wise-old-man).
+Would not need a wrapper if it was not for their fantastic website.
+Not to mention their amazing [documentation](https://docs.wiseoldman.net) made creating this a breeze.